AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql-samples.md

 This sample query interrogates:

-* for a single Content Fragment of a given model
+* for a single Content Fragment at a specific path
-* for all formats of content:
+  * within that, all formats of content:
     * HTML
     * Markdown
     * Plain Text
     * JSON

 **Sample Query**